acuteaangle/vintagestory-nix/tools/README.md

 > One way to reduce that usage is by only using "-m" packages.<br>
 > `home.packages = [VSPkgs.latest-m];` because <kbd>v1-20-4</kbd> != <kbd>v1-20-4-m</kbd>.
 > There shouldn't be any drawbacks.

-> [!WARNING]
-> Currently, launching VS Launcher with an application launcher (through the .desktop file)
-> doesn't summon a window.
-> The process is there, but no window will appear.
->
-> Launching it from a terminal (`vs-launcher`) does work without issues but I need to investigate.